jeremyandrews/Argus-app/memory-bank/progress.md

   - Batch operations with proper error handling to prevent partial updates

 ## Recently Completed
+- ✅ **Removed Dual-Implementation Pattern in MigrationAwareArticleService** (Completed):
+  - Removed all write-back operations to the legacy database from MigrationAwareArticleService
+  - Added clear deprecation annotations to encourage direct ArticleService usage
+  - Maintained read-only access to legacy data for migration purposes
+  - Simplified architecture to eliminate redundant database operations
+  - Prepared for eventual removal of legacy components when migration is no longer needed
+  - Improved code maintainability with more straightforward data flow
+  - Made the transition from dual-database mode to single-database mode more explicit
+  - Reduced potential bugs from maintaining state across multiple databases

 - ✅ **Fixed ModelContainer Initialization Crash and Database Table Creation**
   - Fixed critical app startup crash in `sharedModelContainer` initialization
   - Resolved issue where articles weren't appearing in the database after migration